Geniools/Project-6.1/README.md

    # The following file contains the local settings for the application.
    from pathlib import Path

-   # The base directory of the project (default is 'Project-6.1')
+   # The base directory of the project (default is 'src')
    BASE_DIR = Path(__file__).resolve().parent.parent

    # Whenever the site should be on debug or not (display errors, etc.)